Shymurskyy/WebLogin-Register/README.md

-Type /register and /login to see how it work!
+Type /register and /login to see how it works!